Senegalia ataxacantha: Description

 Its normal habit is that of a multi-stemmed, untidy, large shrub with a tendency for the shoots to scramble using their recurved prickles, and often develops into a single-stemmed tree of 5-10m in height and 300mm trunk diameter.
 The rounded crown of dense, dark green foliage is composed of very small pinnules.
 Translucent red pods provide a colourful display when backlit.
 The flaking bark is light grey, splitting longitudinally and transversely, and revealing a buff under-colour.
 The persistent prickles are profuse on young twigs, but can also be found on older wood.
 Unlike other species of the genus Acacia, the prickles are not in pairs, but scattered along young twigs ('ataxacantha' = orderless prickles).

 Flowers occur as clusters of off-white or cream-coloured terminal spikes which are fragrant and bloom during spring and summer.
 The timber, resembling that of Acacia melanoxylon, often has heart rot, but when sound is of good quality and handsomely streaked in black, dark brown, purple and cream, with markedly contrasting off-white sapwood.

-The appearance of this species may be confused with Senegalia caffra which differs by having paired prickles, stouter pods and greyish-green markedly pendent foliage.
+The appearance of this species may be confused with Senegalia afra which differs by having paired prickles, stouter pods and greyish-green markedly pendent foliage.